 One of the weaknesses of the Chase Sapphire Preferred® Card is that you only earn 1 point on all of your spending outside of the restaurant and travel categories.
 Fortunately, there is a way to boost your earnings.

 Chase recently introduced the Chase Freedom Unlimited® credit card.
-With this credit card, you earn 1.5 Chase Ultimate Rewards® points for every $1 you spend.
+With this credit card, you can earn 1.5% cash back offer..
 The good news is that you can combine those Chase Ultimate Rewards® points with your Chase Sapphire Reserve® Ultimate Reward® points.
 Even better: There is no annual fee on the Chase Freedom Unlimited® credit card.

 To get the best value, use: